nolascojoao/aws-rds-dms-migration-lab/README.md

 ## Step 6: Verify the Migrated Database
 #### 6.1.
 Connect to RDS and Verify Data
-Connect to the RDS MySQL instance and verify that the data was successfully migrated.
+Connect to the RDS MariaDB instance and verify that the data was successfully migrated.
   - Replace `<RDS-Endpoint>` for your RDS endpoint.
 ```bash
 mysql -h <RDS-Endpoint> -u admin -p